bitwarden/contributing-docs/docs/architecture/deep-dives/state/index.md

 `StateProvider` is an injectable service that includes 3 methods for getting state.
-These three methods are helpers for invoking their more modular siblings `ActiveStateProvider.get`, `SingleUserStateProvider.get`, and `GlobalStateProvider.get` and they have the following type
+These three methods are helpers for invoking their more modular siblings `ActiveStateProvider.get`, `SingleUserStateProvider.get`, and `GlobalStateProvider.get`, these siblings can all be injected into your service as well.
+If you prefer thin dependencies over the slightly larger changeset required, you can absolutely make use of the more targeted providers. `StateProvider` has the following type definition (aliasing the targeted providers):
-definitions:

 ```typescript
 interface StateProvider {